fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * Compare what it 'sees' to security rules
     * Report on security Issues observed within target during run
     * Report findings and advise remediation
+    * Analyzing the behaviour of your AWS resources
+    * Identifying potential security issues

 * It Will not
     * Relive you of your responsibility under the share responsibility model
     * Perform miracles

+* Components
+    * Target: A collection of AWs resources
+    * Assesment Template: Made up of security rules and produces a list of findings
+    * Assessment Run: Applying the assessment template to a target

+* Features
+    * Configuration Scanning and Activity Monitoring Engine
+        * Determines what target looks like, its behavior, and any dependencies it may have
+        * Identifies security and compliance issues
+    * Built-in content library
+        * Rules and reports built into inspector
+        * Best practice, common compliance standard, and vulnerability evaluations
+    * Detailed recommendations for resolving issues
+        * Api Automation
+        * Allows for security Testing to be included in the development and design stages

 ### AWS Trusted Advisor